go-gophers/gophers/README.md

 [API Blueprint template](examples/github-go/github.apib) will produce [documentation with accurate and up-to-date examples](https://rawgit.com/gophergala2016/gophers/master/examples/github-go/github.html).

-Lua bindings would allow making tests even simpler while using the whole power and speed of Go.
+Lua bindings would allow making tests even simpler while using the whole power and speed of Go networking stack.
 They are work-in-progress.

 ## Usage